 ‘Ximene… Ximene.
 Can I come in?’

 ‘Of course, Gaston.’
 Did she really say that, did her tone of voice sound too encouraging?
-Ximene was impressed at the trouble Gaston had taken, but the last thing she wanted to do was encourage him.
+Ximene was impressed at the trouble Gaston had taken, but having seen the temple, the last thing she wanted to do was encourage him.

 He pushed the flap to one side and stooped slightly as he pushed his way into the tent.
 ‘Is everything to your satisfaction?’